Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/README.md

 ### Success criteria

+1. Create a Registration System;
+2. Create Login System;
-1. Identify the brand and the country that produced the Shoe;
+3. Identify the brand and the country that produced the Shoe;
-2. Information about how many shoes the inventory has;
+4. Information about shoes supply of a specific shoe;
-3. Identify the colorway of every shoe;
+5. Identify the colorway of every shoe;
-4. Recognize/provide the current price, past and retail price of every shoe;
+6. Recognize/provide the current price, past and retail price of every shoe;
-5. Display the volatility of every shoe;
+7. Display the volatility of every shoe;
-6. Provide the amount of sales that every shoe has;
-7. Show the last time that the shoe was used;
+8. Organize the shoes in different categories;
-8. Every shoe can be edited and deleted.
+9. Every shoe can be edited and deleted;

 # T.E.L.O.S
 feasibility study: